lepidus/miocIntegration/README.md

 ## Plugin Download

-To download the plugin, go to the [Releases page](https://github.com/lepidus/miocIntegration/releases) and download the tar.gz package of the latest release compatible with your website.
+To download the plugin, go to the [Releases page](https://github.com/lepidus/submissionPageHeader/releases) and download the tar.gz package of the latest release compatible with your website.

 ## Installation

 1. Enter the administration area of ​​your OMP website through the __Dashboard__.
 2. Navigate to `Settings`>` Website`> `Plugins`> `Upload a new plugin`.
-3. Under __Upload file__ select the file __miocIntegration.tar.gz__.
+3. Under __Upload file__ select the file __submissionPageHeader.tar.gz__.
 4. Click __Save__ and the plugin will be installed on your website.

 # License